-The discussion led to the conclusion that intrinsic rewards are imperative for work engagement of support staff although not as much as extrinsic rewards.
-Intrinsic rewards promote work engagement when achievements emanating from the job offer satisfaction, the work is interesting, the job offers satisfactory career advancement, employees experience personal growth in terms of skills, find their work challenging, the jobs are pleasant to do and employees find their jobs fun.
+The discussion led to the conclusion that intrinsic rewards are imperative for work engagement of support staff although not as much as extrinsic Intrinsic rewards rewards. promote work engagement when achievements emanating from the job offer satisfaction, the work is interesting, the job offers satisfactory career advancement, employees experience personal growth in terms of skills, find their work challenging, the jobs are pleasant to do and employees find their jobs fun.
 With respect to extrinsic rewards, they are very essential for work engagement of support staff.
-Such extrinsic rewards include job security, the job offering a satisfying status and working conditions, there being good work policies, satisfying supervision and good relations between subordinates and superiors.
+Such extrinsic rewards include job security, the job offering a satisfying status and working conditions, being good work policies, there satisfying supervision and relations between good subordinates and superiors.